 Every single day a lot of time and effort is spent on ensuring workplaces are safe.
 That being said, even if a company invests in the safest equipment, the highest quality PPE, and top-of-the-line training, much effort still needs to occur to ensure the workplace is actually “safe.”

 This is because so much of achieving safety depends on the decisions made by the employees who work there.
 Even the most careful worker can create risk through a single poor choice made.

 Issues that Can Lead to Poor Decision Making

-Humans are flawed and so is our decision-making process; even on a good day.
-There is an endless list of issues, challenges, or reasons that can cause any of us to not make the correct choice in a given moment.
-Here are some common issues individuals can be dealing with that can negatively impact decision making:
+Humans are flawed, and so is our decision-making process, even on a good day.
+There is an endless list of issues, challenges, or reasons that can cause any of us not to make the correct choice at a given moment.
+Here are some common issues individuals can be dealing with that can negatively impact decision-making:

 - Lack of knowledge

 All it Takes is One Decision

 There are many companies that have achieved a safe workplace and have sustained it for an extended period of time.
 As stated above, it takes effort on everyone’s part to achieve this.
 Many decisions and actions had to be taken to ensure safety measures were taken during every single work task.
 All the effort to work safely can be undermined at any given point by a poor decision made by one person.